ibm-cloud-docs/databases-for-postgresql/howto-pitr.md

 ![Recovery Options dialog](images/pitr-dialog.png){: caption="Recovery Options Dialog" caption-side="bottom"}

-If you use Key Protect and have a key, you have to use the CLI to recover and a command is provided for your convenience.
+If you use Key Protect and have a key, you must use the CLI to recover, and a command is provided for your convenience.

 ### In the CLI
 {: #pitr-cli}